-Declicit received from DOF ADCE (GDCE) inter (see Notes 1 Packet received from DCE (see Note 2) GDLP (ADLP) INTERRUPT READY i 1 GDLP (ADLP) INTERRUPT SENT i 2 INTERRUPT CONFIRMATION INVALID (see Note 3) A=NORMAL (7.5.2.6.4.5) S=i1 (forward) Packet received from DCE ADCE (GDCE) interr (see Notes 1 (see Note 2) ADCE (GDCE) INTERRUPT READY j 1 ADCE (GDCE) INTERRUPT SENT j 2 INTERRUPT A=NORMAL (7.5.2.6.4.5) S=j2 (forward) INVALID (see Note 3) NOTES: 1.
-The XDCE is not necessarily in the same state e as the DTE/DCE interface.
-2. This is the DTE packet received via the DC local to the DTE/DCE interface (such as RR, directly.
-All error procedures as documented in rejected by the interface and are not represented RNR, and REJECT if in effect ISO 8208 have been performed t), do not affect the XDCE 3.
-The DCE in its protocol operation with the packet can be said never to "reach" the XDCE; s dition, hence the erroneous 4.
-Table entries are defined as follows: A = a diagnostic code to be used in packets general received packet is to be cleared from the XL ted as a result of this action, L DISCARD indicates that the
+(see Hotes 1 , 4 and 5) GDLP (ADLP) INTERRUPT READY i1 GDLP (ADLP) INTERRUPT SENT i2 INVALID (see Note 3) A=NORMAL $(7.5.2.6.4.5)$ $S=i1$ (forward) ADCE (GDCE) interrupt transfer states (see Notes 1, 4 and 5) ADCE (GDCE) ADCE (GDCE) INTERRUPT READY INTERRUPT SEN j1 j2 A=NORMAL $(7.5.2.6.4.5)$ $S=j2$ $(forward)$ INVALID (see Note 3) INTERRUPT READY i1 INVALID (see Note 3) ADCE (GDCE) inter (see Notes 1 ADCE (GDCE) INTERRUPT READY j1 A=NORMAL (7.5.2.6.4.5) S=j2 error procedures as documented in ISO 8208 have been performed.
+Hence certain packets are rejected by the interface and are not represented in this state.

+- 1. The XDCE is not necessarily in the same state as the DTE/DCE interface. - 2.
+This is the DTE packet received via the DCE after all DTE/DCE processing has occurred.
+Procedures local to the DTE/DCE interface (such as RR, RNR, and REJECT if in effect), do not affect the XDCE directly.
+All

-5. The number in parentheses below an "A = NORMAL" table entry is the paragraph number in this document that defines the actions to be taken to perform normal processing on the received packet.
+- 3. The DCE in its protocol operation with the DTE will detect this error condition, hence the erroneous packet can be said never to "reach" the XDCE; see also Note 2. - 4.
+Table entries are defined as follows: A = action to be taken, S = the state to be entered, D = the diagnostic code to be used in packets generated as a result of this action, DISCARD indicates that the received packet is to be cleared from the XDLP buffers, and INVALID indicates that the packet/state combination cannot occur. - 5.
+The number in parentheses below an "A = NORMAL" table entry is the paragraph number in this document that defines the actions to be taken to perform normal processing on the received packet.
 If no paragraph number is referenced, the normal processing is defined in the table entry.